Should I Lose Weight Before Building Muscle? Quick Summary

 So, circling back to our original question: Should I lose weight before building muscle?

-As you navigate your fitness and muscle development goals, you may find that weight loss first is the perfect solution.
-On the other hand, you may want to zero in on muscle growth first, and wait to lose body fat.
+As you navigate your fitness and muscle development goals, you may find that weight loss is the perfect solution.
+On the other hand, you may want to zero in on muscle growth first and wait to lose body fat.
 It all hinges on your current body composition and your ultimate goal.

 You can also do your best to focus on both at the same time.
 As I said earlier, it's possible, and it could be a great approach.